You are currently viewing Skilled Worker Visa 2024

 You have a postdoctoral position in science or higher education

-You can be paid 70% of your job’s usual going rate if you’ll be working in a postdoctoral position in certain science or higher education roles.
+You can be paid 70% of your job’s standard going rate if you’ll be working in a postdoctoral position in certain science or higher education roles.

 Your job must be in one of the following occupation codes to qualify for this salary discount: